Chart Color Schemes

 AreaSearch assessment of residential development activity positions Murarrie among the top 25% of areas assessed nationwide

-Murarrie averaged approximately 26 new dwelling approvals annually between FY-21 and FY-25, with a total of 133 homes approved during this period.
-In FY-26, one dwelling has been approved so far.
+Murarrie averaged approximately 26 new dwelling approvals annually between FY-21 and FY-25.
+A total of 133 homes were approved during this period, with an additional 1 approved in FY-26.
 On average, 4.3 new residents arrived per dwelling constructed over the past five financial years.

 Frequently Asked Questions - Development